shibayan/keyvault-acmebot/README.md

 [![Release](https://img.shields.io/github/release/shibayan/keyvault-acmebot.svg)](https://github.com/shibayan/keyvault-acmebot/releases/latest)
 [![License](https://img.shields.io/github/license/shibayan/keyvault-acmebot.svg)](https://github.com/shibayan/keyvault-acmebot/blob/master/LICENSE)

-This is an application to automate the issuance and renewal of [Let's Encrypt](https://letsencrypt.org/) certificates stored in the Azure Key Vault.
+This application automates the issuance and renewal of [Let's Encrypt](https://letsencrypt.org/) SSL/TLS certificates.
+The certificates are stored inside Azure Key Vault.
+Many Azure services such as Azure App Service, Application Gateway, CDN, etc. are able to import certificates directly from Key Vault.

 We have started to address the following requirements:

-- Using the Azure Key Vault to store certificates securely
+- Use the Azure Key Vault to store SSL/TLS certificates securely
-- Centralized management of a large number of certificates using a single Key Vault
+- Centralize management of a large number of certificates using a single Key Vault
 - Easy to deploy and configure solution
 - Highly reliable implementation
 - Ease of Monitoring (Application Insights, Webhook)

-Key Vault allows for secure and centralized management of Let's Encrypt certificates.
+Key Vault allows for secure and centralized management of [Let's Encrypt](https://letsencrypt.org/) certificates.

 ## Caution

 ### Upgrading to Acmebot v3
+Key Vault Acmebot v3 has been released since December 31, 2019.
+Users deploying earlier than this are encouraged to upgrade to v3 by following the ugprade process described here:

 https://github.com/shibayan/keyvault-acmebot/issues/80